arskom/spyne/doc/source/manual/04_usermanager.rst

         ]

 You should consult the
-:func:`spyne.decorator.srpc` reference for more information about various parameters you can pass to tweak how the method is exposed.
+:func:`spyne.decorator.rpc` reference for more information about various parameters you can pass to tweak how the method is exposed.

 The ``'Response'`` and ``'Result'`` suffixes are configurable as well.
 See